-- \Rightarrow Stop all work on-site immediately.
-Do not further disturb the object(s) or the site in any way. - \Rightarrow Place a protective barrier around the site. - ⇒ OEH must be contacted as soon as possible for its information, advice, assessment and guidance.
+- ⇒ Stop all work on-site immediately.
+Do not further disturb the object(s) or the site in any way. - ⇒ Place a protective barrier around the site. - ⇒ OEH must be contacted as soon as possible for its information, advice, assessment and guidance.
 This is a legal and regulatory requirement.
 TBLALC recommends that, in such circumstances, it should also be contacted as soon as possible.
 OEH is the regulatory authority in regard to ACH and will almost certainly arrange its own inspection.
-TBLALC can facilitate communications and consult and advise the proponent as required. - \Rightarrow In such circumstances TBLALC will almost certainly require that it monitor any further works involving ground disturbance within the project area. - ⇒ In the event that human skeletal material is encountered NSW Police must be contacted immediately, a buffer zone surrounding the area should be setup and ALL activities must cease within this buffer zone until such time as the necessary approval is given to continue work within the buffer zone.
+TBLALC will gladly facilitate communications and will consult and advise the proponent as required. - ⇒ In such circumstances TBLALC will almost certainly require that it monitor any further works involving ground disturbance within the project area. - ⇒ In the event that human.skeletal material is encountered NSW Police must be contacted immediately, a buffer zone surrounding the area should be setup and ALL activities must cease within this buffer zone until such time as the necessary approval is given to continue work within the buffer zone.
 Again, it is the proponent's legal responsibility to notify NSW Police.
-It is usually not easy to determine whether bone material is of animal or human origin.
 Please contact TBLALC as soon as possible.
 The main points are: Secure the area, do not disturb the specimen and call OEH, NSW Police and TBLALC immediately.